 I absolutely love this procedure for patients who are appropriate candidates.
-For patients who have had children and developed excess skin laxity (looseness) as well as muscle laxity in Orange County, tummy tuck surgery is a wonderful procedure which can produce dramatic results.
+For patients who have had children and developed excess skin laxity (looseness) as well as muscle laxity in Orange County, tummy tuck surgery is a wonderful procedure that can produce dramatic results.

-- Browse our Tummy Tuck Orange County before and after pictures
+- Browse our Orange County Tummy Tuck before and after pictures

-Request your certificate for a free Orange County Tummy Tuck consultation now using our online form and Newport Beach Plastic Surgery will contact you, or call our Orange County plastic surgery center directly at (949) 759-5539.
+Request your free Orange County Tummy Tuck consultation now by using our online form and a staff member will contact you or you can call our Orange County plastic surgery center directly at (949) 759-5539.

-Orange County Tummy Tuck: What to Expect During
+What to Expect